Try out the newest features in the Amara Editor!

 Click this link to find Amara's subtitling guidelines or instructions and style guide for the team which subtitles the video.
 The guidelines will appear in a pop-up.

 Video Player (top middle)

-This panel displays the video with your subtitles overlayed on it.
+This panel displays the video with your subtitles overlaid on it.
 The video player has a play/pause button, a clickable timeline, and volume control.
 You can click and drag subtitles to change their position in the video player, which will be preserved if you export the subtitles.

 Progress Panel (top right)

 This button saves a new version of the language you are working on.
 Make sure you always save your work before pausing your work or exiting the editor.
 When you click the Save Draft button in the Amara Editor, a new version of your subtitles is saved to the server without overwriting the previous version, which also remains stored on the server.
 You can view and compare subtitle versions from the subtitle page.

 For completed subtitles, you click the Update Subtitles button instead.

 Note: This button will not end your editing session.
 After saving a draft, you can continue working on them in the Amara Editor.